vincentmllr/document-platform/README.md

 3. Install requirements with: yarn install.

 #### Start Docker Containers
+1. In /peer/app: yarn build
+2. In /peer: docker-compose up --build

 ##### How to start the app-Container seperate
 1. cd app
 2. yarn build